top of page

 (It'll rain tomorrow)

-Unlike English, the German language does not distinguish between the will and the going to future.
+Unlike English, German does not distinguish between the will and the "going to" future.
 Instead, to communicate plans, German native speakers also use the futuristic present tense.

 Ich koche heute Abend griechisches Essen.